Biosias/uefi-mkconfig/README.md

 7. `%partition` - Partition on which the kernel image being added resides

 ### 7. Ignoring Kernel Images
-If needed, some kernel images can be ignored by creating an empty file in the same directory as the kernel with the same name as efi file of the kernel image with `.ignore` suffix.
+If needed, kernel image files can be ignored by creating an empty file in the same directory with `.ignore` suffix.

 Example:

 ```console